AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 In this section revealed all methods of controlling borders in a table.
-Parameter **.cellBorder()** provides an opportunity to set desirably configured border for all cells in a table.
+Parameter {api:anychart.core.ui.Table#cellBorder}**.cellBorder()**{api} provides an opportunity to set desirably configured border for all cells in a table.
 As far as content for each cell can be absolutely different, style for each of the cells can be set individually as well.

 Sample below demonstrates setting gray stroke for the whole chart, set thickness equal to 2 px and makes it dashed,